 ERROR 1138: Invalid use of NULL value

 Yay, you think.
-We now have a default value (of POINT(0,0)) and can apply the NOT NULL requirement.
+We now have a default value (of POINT(0,0)

 But this too generates an error: